0x4P3/0x4P3.github.io/_posts/2025-11-04-XLM-Macros.md

 - Zip size: 74 KB

 **Scenario**
 Recently, we have seen a resurgence of Excel-based malicous office documents.
-Howerver, instead of using VBA-style macros, they are using older style Excel 4 macros.
+However, instead of using VBA-style macros, they are using older style Excel 4 macros.
 This changes our approach to analyzing these documents, requiring a slightly different set of tools.
 In this challenge, you, as a security blue team analyst will get hands-on with two documents that use Excel 4.0 macros to perform anti-analysis and download the next stage of the attack.

 **Samples**
 - Sample1: MD5: fb5ed444ddc37d748639f624397cff2a